Early results returned in Clark County Family Court races

 Department M

-Family Court hearing master Amy Mastin and Lynn Hughes, a Las Vegas attorney with more than two decades of experience, were neck and neck Tuesday night, with 51 percent of the vote given to Mastin.
+Family Court hearing master Amy Mastin and Lynn Hughes, a Las Vegas attorney with more than two decades of experience, were neck and neck Tuesday night, with 50.06 percent of the vote going to Mastin and 49.94 percent to Hughes.

 Department P